AiArt-Gao/FaceParsing-SegNeXt/README.md

 # segmentation-CelebAMask-HQ-SegNeXt
 ## Introducion
-The project provide the SegNeXt model trained by CelebAMask-HQ. \n The reults of trainning are as follows, which are much better than Bisenetv2:
+The project provide the SegNeXt model trained by CelebAMask-HQ. <br>
+The reults of trainning are as follows, which are much better than Bisenetv2:
 |Model|mIoU|mAcc|mFscore|
 |-----|-----|-----|-----|